 Goldstein has also translated Jhumpa Lahiri and Primo Levi, which makes it all the more surprising that translation is only Goldstein’s side project.
 Her day job – as head of The New Yorker’s copy department – fuels her obsession with language, and is ‘part of the reason that I have the patience to translate’, she says.

-Ann Goldstein is an editor at the New Yorker and a recipient of the PEN Renato Poggioli Translation Prize.
-She has translated all of Elena Ferrante’s work as well as a diverse range of authors including Jhumpa Lahiri and Primo Levi.
+Ann Goldstein has translated all of Elena Ferrante’s work as well as a diverse range of authors including Alessandro Baricco, Jhumpa Lahiri and Primo Levi.
+She is a former editor at the New Yorker and a recipient of the PEN Renato Poggioli Translation Prize.

 Robert Dessaix is a writer, translator, broadcaster and occasional essayist.